-Hays Latinos United (HLU) is a community organization formed as a direct response to the racial disparities of the Latino community and other people of color which emerged with the on-set of COVID-19.
+Hays Latinos United (HLU) is a community organization formed as a direct response to the racial disparities of the Latino community and other people of color which emerged with the onset of COVID-19.
 From the start of the pandemic, LATINOS were asked to be at the front lines of the pandemic, when the State of Texas opened up, again Latinos were asked to return to work with minimal protections for them and their families.

 The organization provides free PPE, water, food, COVID testing, COVID information, COVID vaccine registration and most recently COVID vaccines with assistance from private health entities contracted through the state.
 All of our efforts are done to assist to the community and continues to grow.
 We have provided over 300 events in the last 2 years.
-The platform of the organization focuses on four initiatives, Education, Wellness, Prevention and Access.
+The organization's platform focuses on four initiatives, Education, Wellness, Prevention and Access.

-Our wish is to continue broadening our outreach and continue to vaccinate the Hays County community through are grassroots events and to be a resource for the rural areas of Hays county and provide access to those resources.
+Our wish is to continue broadening our outreach and continue to vaccinate the Hays County community through our grassroots events and to be a resource for the rural areas of Hays county and provide access to those resources.
 No ask is too small or too big for HLU.

 Dr. Michelle Cohen, DM

 My name is Dr. Michelle Cohen, I have a Bachelors in Business Management with a minor in

 Finance, a Masters of Business ( MBA), Doctorate in Management in Organizational Leadership and an ordained minister.
 My dissertation is titled "Breaking Barriers: A Qualitative Narrative Inquiry of Hispanic Women in Community Leadership Achievement in Central Texas” which is published in the Library of Congress.